The Post Mortem:

 - granny farming:

 Here, operatives target senior homes, and “assist” elderly people to fill out their ballots “correctly”.
 A variation of this is “helping” chinese speakers to fill out their ballots, as happened in San Francisco, 2011.
-This is preying on the weaknesses of voters for harvest more votes for one side.
+This is preying on the weaknesses of voters to harvest more votes for one side.

 - automated forgery:

 Many organizations have digital copies of millions of signatures.
 They also have the names and addresses.
 It’s not hard to create copies of VbM envelopes and ballots.
 Indeed, there are numerous companies that county election office hire to send out VbM ballots to the voters; and they have exact digital copies of the signatures.
 All you need is to vote in place of people who don’t vote.
 That’s not hard to find out, because whether or not you voted is a public record.
 Just comb through the records to find the people who are registered, but don’t vote.
 Get out the vote (GOTV) campaigns go one step further.
 They find out, legally, who has not voted by, say 5 PM, on election day, so that the campaign can call them and encourage them to vote.
-Take it the next step: if the person says they are not going to vote, you’ve got their signature, and everything else you need.
+Take it the to next step: if the person says they are not going to vote, you’ve got their signature, and everything else you need.
 Just vote in place of the non-voters.
 Truckloads of them.

 Some, not understanding computer internals, and/or unwilling to look at the actual history and current extent of election manipulation in the US, call automated forgery “far-fetched”.
-But this is just as “far-fetched” as Russia hacking elections; and as “far-fetched” as the hacking of voter registration databases, now confirmed by officials in Arizona, Illinois, and Riverside county.
+But this is just as “far-fetched” as Russia hacking elections; and as “far-fetched” as the hacking of voter registration databases, now confirmed by officials in Arizona, Illinois, and Riverside, Calif, county.
 Computer-savvy democracy advocates saw both of these threats coming 10 years ago.
 Few listened, but both are here, now.
 Automated forgery is next.

 Remember, there are no questions asked about why the voter is “unable” to vote.
 Section 3017 does not require officials to keep records of who brought in how many, much less which ballots.
 At best, we have the purported name of the delivery person on the envelope.
 But there is no positive identification, no address, no signature.
 Investigators cannot track down possible criminal activity if they can’t identify who brought in the ballots.